Fàilte Gu Eilean Ratharsair

 Raasay (Ratharsair in Gaelic) means Isle of the Roe Deer.
 Despite its modest size, it is one of the most geologically diverse landmasses in the world.

-From rolling hills, to native forests and secluded beaches, explore any part of the island and the backdrop you will enjoy is a breathtaking panorama of the Cuillins to the West and Torridon to the East.
+From rolling hills to native forests and secluded beaches, explore any part of the island and the backdrop you will enjoy is a breathtaking panorama of the Cuillin to the west and Torridon to the east.